 Welcome to EMBODIED RECOVERY for EATING DISORDERS (ERED) – a trauma-informed, relationally oriented, and neurobiologically supported approach to the treatment of eating disorders that weaves modalities and interventions based on the latest research in traumatology, interpersonal neurobiology, and child development.
+This comprehensive perspective builds a bridge coordinating evidenced-based behavioral, cognitive, affective and body-based modalities.

 Drawing on principles from Polyvagal Theory, Interpersonal Neurobiology, Sensorimotor Psychotherapy®, Sensory Integration, and Body-Mind Centering®, EMBODIED RECOVERY for EATING DISORDERS offers training, consultation, and program development for physical and mental health professionals.